paulati/gcbias-kostka/gcbias/data/download/readme.txt

-Directory structure is build by setup.sh
+Directory structure is build by gcbias/scripts/folders.sh

 Files should be downloaded using to_download.sh